 At 2,425 feet tall, Yosemite Falls is the tallest waterfall in North America.
 A short footpath leads to a viewpoint at the base of Lower Yosemite Falls, but more adventurous hikers will want to climb the trail to the top of Upper Yosemite Falls.
 From the trailhead at Camp 4, the trail climbs straight up.
 If you can’t make the entire trek, there is a great viewpoint at 1.2 miles.

-Bridalveil Falls resembles a bride's veil when the wind picks up and sprays the mist.
+Bridalveil Fall resembles a bride's veil when the wind picks up and sprays the mist.
 It’s not the tallest waterfall in the park, but it flows year-round because its source is a spring creek.
-The trail to the base of the falls is wide, flat, and paved, which makes it easy and accessible for everyone.
+The trail to the base of the fall is wide, flat, and paved, which makes it easy and accessible for everyone.

 Located on the south side of Yosemite Valley, Sentinel Falls is a cascading waterfall that is 2,000 feet tall.
 You can see this waterfall from the Sentinel Beach Picnic Area and from across Yosemite Valley near Leidig Meadow, or from the Upper Yosemite Fall trail.